yeoman/yeoman.io/app/_includes/yeoman.wiki/Getting-started-with-1.0.md

 ## yo

 Yo is maintained by the Yeoman project and offers web application scaffolding, utilizing scaffolding templates we refer to as generators.
-You typically install yo and any generators who think you might use via npm.
+You typically install yo and any generators you think you might use via npm.

 ### Installing yo and some generators